-Name and Background Board Group Group Council of Position Audit Committee Remuneration Committee Governors
+Name and Position Background Board Group Audit Group Remuneration Council of Governors

+Committee Committee

 17 meetings in total 5 meetings in total 6 meetings in total 7 meetings in total

 September and brings a wealth of

 2023) experience from over 30

 years in the NHS.

 Lower denominator due to a

 period of absence

+0.547 NI/ N 1/ 0.64

-Andy Beeby, Andy has been a consultant 8 of 17 N/a N/a 3 of 4
+Andy Beeby, Medical Andy has been a consultant obstetrician and 8 of 17 N/a N/a 3 of 4

-Medical obstetrician and

 Director (retired gynaecologist for the Trust

 March 2024) since 1995 and Trust

-Medical Director since 2016.
+maren 202 iy Medical Director since 2016.

-He is the Trust's Caldicott Guardian responsible for
+He is the Trust's Caldicott

+Guardian responsible for

 overseeing the appropriate

 use of personal information.

 Lisa Crichton- Lisa joined the Trust in 2 of 4 N/a 2 out of 2 1 of 1

-Jones, October 2020 as Executive 2 01 4 IN/a 2 001 01 2
+Jones, October 2020 as Executive 2 01 1 1474 2 001 01 2 1011

 Executive Director of People and OD.

 Director of She is an experienced NHS

 People and HR Director, having worked

 Organisational at Executive Level since

 Development 2012 and in the NHS since

 (left June 2023) 1999.

 Non-Executive Directors

 Alison Alison Marshall has been 13 of 17 N/a 5 out of 6 7 of 7

-Marshall, Chair (second term Chair since October 2019,
+Marshall, Chair Chair since October 2019,

-ends 30 having previously been a non-executive director at
+(second term having previously been a

-September Northumbria Healthcare NHS
+ends 30 non-executive director at Northumbria Healthcare NHS

-2025) Foundation Trust.
+September 2025) Foundation Trust.
 Before

-, working in the NHS, Alison
+2020) working in the NHS, Alison

 was a partner in a large law

 firm specialising in regulatory

 law and dispute resolution

 advising clients from both the

 public and private sector.

 Mike Robson, Mike is a public sector 17 of 17 N/a 6 out of 6 4 of 5

 Deputy Chair accountant.
 He worked in the

 and Senior NHS for over 34 years

-Independent Director having been Director of Finance and Corporate
+Independent having been Director of

+Director Finance and Corporate

 (second term Governance and Deputy

 ends 30 June Chief Executive at South

-CIUS SU JUITE